uiuc-ae598-rl/uiuc-ae598-rl.github.io/docs/syllabus.md

 # Course Content and Tools

-Links to course content are given in Canvas and provided at the top of this website.
-This website, Canvas, and GitHub will be your primary locations for course content.
+Links to course content are at the top of this website.

 ## Announcements and Discussions

-Announcements and discussions will be handled on Piazza (which you can access through Canvas).
+Announcements and discussions will be handled on Piazza.
 Find our Piazza class signup link at: [https://piazza.com/illinois/fall2025/ae_598_120258_252834](https://piazza.com/illinois/fall2025/ae_598_120258_252834).

 We recommend you set up notifications to keep up with announcements.
 Any questions about concepts, assignments, or course material should be made public to avoid answering the same question multiple times.
 Feel free to post anonymously to your peers or anonymously to everyone (including instructors) as desired.
 Messages regarding personal issues (e.g., sickness, leave, individual grades) should be sent privately to the instructor(s).

 ## Textbook and Lectures

+Lecture materials will posted to a shared directory on Google Drive.

 We will loosely follow various topics from Sutton and Barto's RL textbook (available for free [here](http://incompleteideas.net/book/the-book-2nd.html)) and Albrecht et al.'s MARL textbook (available for free [here](https://www.marl-book.com/)).

-Lecture materials will posted to Canvas.

 ## Assignments

 Assignments will be distributed using GitHub Classroom---links to assignments will be posted on the [Schedule]({{ site.baseurl }}/schedule) page.
 If you have not used GitHub, there is a short tutorial available [here](https://github.com/skills/introduction-to-github).

-Assignment submissions and grades will be handled on Gradescope (which you can access through Canvas).
+Assignment submissions and grades will be handled on Gradescope.

 See the [Resources/Assignments]({{ site.baseurl }}/resources/assignments) page for more details regarding assignment distribution and submissions.